Marilyn Chambers: Insatiable and return to porn

 Chambers left the pornography business because of the increasing fear of AIDS.
 In 1999, Chambers returned to San Francisco to perform at the Mitchell Brothers' O'Farrell Theatre.
 Mayor Willie Brown proclaimed a "Marilyn Chambers Day" for her unique place in San Francisco history, and praised her for her "artistic presence", her "vision", and her "energy".
 That same year Chambers returned to adult features with a trio of films made for VCA Pictures called Still Insatiable (1999), Dark Chambers (2000), and Edge Play (2000), each directed by Veronica Hart.
+In 2000, Tracy Hutson played Chambers in the biographical television film Rated X that included Chambers's strip-club career.

 Near the end of her career, Chambers appeared primarily in independent films, including her last role in Solitaire.
 Chambers claimed that the more laid-back pace of these roles suited her as "there's a lot less pressure on you to perform [and] you don't have to be young and skinny".
 Among these were Bikini Bistro, Angel of H.E.A.T. (with Mary Woronov), Party Incorporated, and Breakfast in Bed.

 In a 2004 interview, Chambers said, "My advice to somebody who wants to go into adult films is: absolutely not!
 It's heart-breaking.
 It leaves you kind of empty.
 So have a day job and don't quit it".